Our Partners

 Project Associate

-As an evolutionary botanist, Steven Janssens has a broad interest in the ecology, evolution and conservation of plants.
-Since 2013, Steven Janssens works as senior researcher in Meise Botanic Garden where he focuses on unravelling evolutionary patterns and speciation mechanisms within flowering plants using a subset of different scientific disciplines ranging from biogeography, diversification analyses, population genetics, phylogenetics, species distribution modelling and bioinformatics.
+As an evolutionary botanist, Steven Janssens has a broad interest in plant ecology, evolution and conservation.
+Steven has worked as a senior researcher in Meise Botanic Garden since 2013, where he focuses on unravelling evolutionary patterns and speciation mechanisms within flowering plants using a subset of different scientific disciplines including biogeography, diversification analyses, population genetics, phylogenetics, species distribution modelling, and bioinformatics.
 Although he works on a broad range of angiosperm lineages, he is mostly interested in bananas (Musaceae), coffee (Rubiaceae) and wild beans (Fabaceae).
-His research aims to assess fundamental research questions about the origin and evolution of crops and their close relatives in order to provide valuable insights that can be used at the level of applied research such as crop breeding activities or the selection of disease resistant or drought tolerant species.
+His research aims to assess fundamental research questions about the origin and evolution of crops and their close relatives to provide valuable insights that can be used at the level of applied research, such as crop breeding activities or the selection of disease-resistant or drought-tolerant species.

-Robrecht has a degree in bioscience engineering from KU Leuven and is currently a PhD researcher for the CoffeeBridge project.
-He will characterize the Robusta coffee genetic resources in the Congo Basin (DRC), focussing on geno- and phenotypification as well as the quality of the coffee genetic lines in the Yangambi collection.
-His passion for coffee started in Peru when he was investigating cocoa beans for his master thesis and he discovered the world of coffee processing and quality.
+Robrecht has a degree in bioscience engineering from KU Leuven and defended his PhD on the CoffeeBridge project in January 2025.
+His research contributed to the characterization of the Robusta coffee genetic resources in the Congo basin (DRC), focussing on geno- and phenotyping and the quality of the coffee genetic lines in the Yangambi collection.
+His passion for coffee started in Peru, when he was investigating cocoa beans for his master’s thesis and discovered the world of coffee processing and quality.
 His previous work experience was as a food technologist in a research and development laboratory in Leuven.
-He is a coffee hobbyist and enthusiast who now gets to pour all his energy and drive into this coffee research program.
-He is looking forward to discussing, collaborating and exploring the potential of the Robusta genetic resources in the Congo Basin.
+As a licensed Robusta Q-grader, he is a specialist in coffee quality and sensory profiles.
+He is a coffee hobbyist and enthusiast who is passionate about discussing, exploring, and collaborating on the potential of the Robusta genetic resources in the Congo Basin.

 Administrative Project Manager